 Cardiologists will probably hate us for this recipe and what they’d call Early Death Chili Cheese Fries.
 But for those of us who want who want to indulge in something special and lathered in rich love, we call it Holy Shit Chili Cheese Fries.
 Better yet, we’ve cowboy’ed ’em up made them in the style of thick, rustic-cut potato wedges and added a spicy kick to the chili.
 The sky is the limit.

 Bacon.
 Ground Brisket and Top Round.
-Super Spicy Chilies.
 Beer.
-All cooked together with sweet onion, garlic, spices, masa, and BBQ sauce.
+All cooked together with sweet onion, garlic, spices, and BBQ sauce.
 It is one hell of a chili.

-We tend to like spicy in the WORC household.
-We’re growing 4 types of habaneros, some jalapenos, cayenne, and a couple bushes of chilies the Vietnamese affectionately call “Devil Peppers” or “Evil Peppers” depending on how you want to translate it.
-Homemade Sriracha sauceis a regular part of our pantry, our chicken wings usually get the spice treatment, and we often indulge in our Viet mother’s make-you-want-to-cry spicy Bun Bo Hue soup.
+We love a little heat in our chili, so it’s an addd option to the recipe.
+Homemade Sriracha sauce is a regular part of our pantry, our chicken wings usually get the spice treatment, and we often indulge in our Viet mother’s make-you-want-to-cry spicy Bun Bo Hue soup.

 -Todd and Diane

 Bacon Cowboy Chili Cheese Fries

 Bacon Cowboy Chili

 - 2 lbs (910g) Ground Beef , combination of top round and brisket is our favorite